Frequently Asked Questions

 Within these ranges, a hierarchical structure further categorizes services:

-When designing your systems, you should validate both the service category and geographic allocation to ensure accurate routing.
+Design your systems to validate both service category and geographic allocation to ensure accurate routing.
 This is crucial for directing calls and messages to the correct destination within Tokelau.

-Domestic calls within Tokelau are straightforward, utilizing a direct dialing system.
-You can directly dial the number, whether landline or mobile, without any area codes or prefixes.
+Make domestic calls within Tokelau using direct dialing.
+Dial the number directly, whether landline or mobile, without any area codes or prefixes.
 This applies to calls between all three atolls.

-International calls follow standard procedures, incorporating the international prefix and country codes.
+Make international calls using standard procedures, incorporating the international prefix and country codes.

 Outgoing International Calls: